gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 [XPath syntax](https://www.w3schools.com/xml/xpath_syntax.asp) is used provide concise context.
 For example, a single `<model>` tag is referred to as `//model` using XPath.
-It is even more concise for referring to nested tags and attributes.
+XPath is even more concise for referring to nested tags and attributes.
 In the following example, the `<link>` inside the `<model>` tag is referenced as `//model/link` and the `name` attribute as `//model[@name]`: